SenseTecnic/SenseTecnic.github.io/fred/faq.md

 ___

 ### Q. Have you hacked Node-RED?
-No, we use 'vanilla' Node-RED (with some very minor tweaks).
-We aim to make no changes to the node red core so that nodes and flows run without changes.
-When a new release of node red comes out, we can just upgrade to the new one.
+No, we use 'vanilla' Node-RED (with some very minor visual tweaks).
+We aim to make no changes to the Node-RED core so that nodes and flows run without changes or compatibility issues.
+When a new release of Node-RED comes out, we can just upgrade to the new one.

 ___